-"You remember, she was at the meeting last week.
+"You remember.
+She was at the meeting last week.
 She told me she was going to get in touch with you."

 Sal doesn't remember Mary, but she does vaguely remember the meeting.
-She quickly starts a search for meetings in the past two weeks with more than 6 people not previously in meetings with her, and finds the one.
+She quickly starts a search for meetings held during the past two weeks with more than six people not previously in meetings with her and finds the one.
 The attendees' names pop up, and she sees Mary.

 As is common in meetings, Mary made some biographical information about herself available to the other attendees, and Sal sees some common background.
 She'll just send Mary a note and see what's up.
-Sal is glad Mary did not make the biography available only during the time of the meeting, as many people do...
+Sal is glad Mary did not make the biography available only during the time of the meeting, as many people do....

-In addition to showing some of the ways that computers can find their way invisibly into people's lives, this speculation points up some of the social issues that embodied virtuality will engender.
+In addition to showing some of the ways that computers can enter invisibly into people's lives, this scenario points up some of the social issues that embodied virtuality will engender.
 Perhaps key among them is privacy: hundreds of computers in every room, all capable of sensing people near them and linked by high-speed networks, have the potential to make totalitarianism up to now seem like sheerest anarchy.
-Just as a workstation on a local-area network can be programmed to intercept messages meant for others, a single rogue tab in a room could potentially record everything that happened there.

-Even today, although active badges and self-writing appointment diaries offer all kinds of convenience, in the wrong hands their information could be stifling.
-Not only corporate superiors or underlings, but overzealous government officials and even marketing firms could make unpleasant use of the same information that makes invisible computers so convenient.
+Just as a workstation on a local area network can be programmed to intercept messages meant for others, a single rogue tab in a room could potentially record everything that happened there.
+Even today the active badges and selfwriting appointment diaries that offer all kinds of convenience could be a source of real harm in the wrong hands.
+Not only corporate superiors or underlings but also overzealous government officials and even marketing firms could make unpleasant use of the same information that makes invisible computers so convenient.